pgorod/pgorod.github.io/_pages/PowerReplacerTechnical.md

 ### Releases

-* PowerReplacer v0.5 (Alpha) to be released on 30th June 2020.
+* PowerReplacer v0.5 (Alpha) to be released on 30th July 2020.